 “consideration of costs and of burdens on the court militate against…admitting applications for injunctions to restrain adjudications before they have run their course.”

 A great deal of attention has focused on this decision, given the view once held that a company in liquidation would be hard pressed to successfully bring an adjudication against its solvent contractual partner.
-This decision of the Supreme Court will undoubtably be welcomed by insolvent parties and practitioners, while parties responding to claims by insolvent parties should always be prepared to address and defend such claims in accordance with the contract (e.g. by pay less notices), rather than assume that these claims.
+This decision of the Supreme Court will undoubtably be welcomed by insolvent parties and practitioners, while parties responding to claims by insolvent parties should always be prepared to address and defend such claims in accordance with the contract (e.g. by pay less notices), rather than assume that these claims would not be capable of adjudication.

 This article is for general awareness only and does not constitute legal or professional advice.
 The law may have changed since this page was first published.
 If you would like further advice and assistance in relation to any of the issues raised in this article, please contact us today by telephone or email email@example.com.